datacommonsorg/docsite/api/rest/property_value.md

 *   `valueType`: The type of the property value to filter by, only applicable if the value refers to a node.

+*   `direction`: The direction of the label, valid values are "out" and "in".

 *   `limit`: (≤ 500) Maximum number of values returned per node.

 ## GET Request